Services continue for teen shot at Maryland high school

 HOLLYWOOD, Md.
-(AP) — Family and friends are continuing to mourn the teenage girl who was shot and killed by a classmate at a Maryland high school.
+(AP) — Family and friends are continuing to mourn the killing of a teenager by one of her classmates at a Maryland high school.

-The Brinsfield Funeral Home said on its website that the funeral for 16-year-old Jaelynn Willey was scheduled for Friday morning in Hollywood, Maryland.
-Uncles and brothers were included on the list of pallbearers.
+The Brinsfield Funeral Home’s website included 16-year-old Jaelynn’s uncles and brothers on a list of pallbearers at her funeral Friday morning in Hollywood, Maryland.

-The funeral home said Willey was looking forward to her first prom and had tried on dresses with friends.
+The funeral home said Willey had been looking forward to her first prom and had tried on dresses with friends.
 Hundreds attended a prayer service and life celebration for her on Thursday.

-Willey was shot March 20 at Great Mills High School and died March 22.
-Authorities said 17-year-old Austin Rollins shot her before killing himself during a confrontation with police.
-Authorities said Rollins and Willley had been in a relationship that recently ended.
+Willey died days after she was shot March 20 at Great Mills High School.
+Authorities said 17-year-old Austin Rollins shot her and then killed himself as a school security officer fired at his weapon.
+Authorities said Rollins and Willey had been in a relationship that recently ended.

 Most Read Nation & World Stories